 As we mentioned, different tables can be built using different storage engines.
 It is important to notice that not all engines are transactional, and that different engines implement the transaction logs in different ways.
 For this reason, MariaDB cannot replicate data from a master to a slave using an equivalent of SQL Server transactional replication.

 Instead, it needs a global mechanism to log the changes that are applied to data.
 This mechanism is the binary log, often abbreviated to binlog.

-The binary log can be written in the following formats:
+The binary log can be written in two formats:

 - STATEMENT logs SQL statements that modify data;

-- ROW logs a reference to the rows that have been modified, if any (usually it’s the primary key), and the new values that have been added or modified, in a binary format.
+- ROW logs a reference to the rows that has been modified, if any (usually it’s the primary key), and the new values that have been added or modified, in a binary format.

-In most cases, STATEMENT is slower because the SQL statement needs to be re-executed by the slave, and because certain statements may produce a different result in the slave (think about queries that use LIMIT without ORDER BY, or the CURRENT_TIMESTAMP() function).
-But there are exceptions, and besides, DDL statements are always logged as STATEMENT to avoid flooding the binary log.
+In most cases, STATEMENT is slower because the SQL statement needs to be re-executed by the slave, and because certain statements may produce a different result in the slave (think about queries that user LIMIT without ORDER BY, or the CURRENT_TIMESTAMP() function).
+But there are exceptions, and anyway DDL statements are always logged as STATEMENT to avoid flooding the binary log.
 Therefore, the binary log may well contain both ROW and STATEMENT entries.
 One can even set binlog_format=MIXED to log changes as STATEMENT, except when they may produce different results on a slave.

 The binary log allows:

 - incremental backups;